An efficient estimation of nested expectations without conditional sampling: Theoretical Analysis

 Now we are ready to show a proof of Theorem~\ref{thm:proposed}.

 \begin{proof}[Proof of Theorem~\ref{thm:proposed}] Throughout this proof, we simply denote by $\mathbb{E}_{\bullet}$ the expectation with respect to the underlying probability measure of the corresponding random variable $\bullet$.
-By using Jensen's inequality, we obtain
+First we obtain

+\tg{where the first equality is given by the definition, to which we add and subtract a common term in the second equality, and the last bound follows from Jensen's inequality.}

 In what follows, we show an upper bound on each term on the right-most side of \eqref{eq:proof_thm_1}.
 Let us consider the first term.
-By denoting the i.i.d.\ copy of the outer random variables $\{Y^{(p,q)}\}$ by $\{Y'^{(p,q)}\}$, using Jensen's inequality and the inequalities \eqref{eq:assump1} and \eqref{eq:assump2} and applying the results shown in Lemma~\ref{lem:order}, we have
+By denoting the i.i.d.\ copy of the outer random variables $\{Y^{(\tg{t(p,q)})}\}$ by $\{Y'^{(\tg{t(p,q)})}\}$, we have

+\tg{where Jensen's inequality was used in the first and third inequalities, and the second and fourth inequalities follow from the assumptions \eqref{eq:assump1} and \eqref{eq:assump2}, respectively, and the last bound follows from the results of Lemma~\ref{lem:order}.}

 Now let us consider the second term on the right-most side of \eqref{eq:proof_thm_1}.
-Again, by using Jensen's inequality and the inequality \eqref{eq:assump1}, we have
+Similarly to the above, we have